Quasicrystalline Spin Liquid: Quasicrystalline graph

-{\bf Quasicrystalline graph.-} Our starting point involves designing a tri-coordinated quasicrystal, which will allow us to label the bonds using a compass-like Ising interaction.
+Our starting point involves designing a tri-coordinated quasicrystal, which will allow us to label the bonds using a compass-like Ising interaction.
 We start with the celebrated ``Penrose tiling" consisting of two types of rhombii, each of which is made of two identical isosceles triangles --- the golden triangle and golden gnomon \cite{penrose1974role}.
-We obtain the tri-coordinated quasicrystal by connecting the centroids of the adjacent triangles \cite{si}.
+We obtain the tri-coordinated quasicrystal by connecting the centroids of the adjacent triangles; see Appendix~\ref{appdx:add_const}.
 The Penrose tiling is itself constructed in the usual way by following the standard inflation rules for successive generations \cite{Bruijn1981,Kumar_PRB1986}.
-Associated with every such generation, we obtain the corresponding tri-coordinated quasicrystal; see Fig.~\ref{fig:qc_config}(a) and \cite{si} for a visualization of the graph after generation $\#3$.
+Associated with every such generation, we obtain the corresponding tri-coordinated quasicrystal; see Fig.~\ref{fig:qc_config}(a) and Appendix~\ref{appdx:add_const} for a visualization of the graph after generation $\#3$.
 The tri-coordinated quasicrystal is also bipartite, with a local ``imbalance" of the two sublattice sites at the edge (sites labeled as $A_1,~A_2$; see Fig.~\ref{fig:qc_config} (c)), and contains four types of polygons: square, hexagon, octagon, and decagon, respectively.
-The fraction of each such polygon in the thermodynamic limit is given by \cite{si}, \beq (p_4, p_6, p_8, p_{10})=\left(\frac{1}{\tau^2},\frac{1}{\tau^2},\frac{1}{\tau^5},\frac{1}{\tau^4}\right), \eeq where $\tau=(\sqrt{5}+1)/2$ is the golden-ratio.
 The Kitaev model on this graph, as described in detail below, leads to a fully gapped spin liquid in the bulk (Fig.~\ref{fig:qc_config}(b)).